mjordan/islandora_sundog/README.md

  </arr>
 ```

 However, there is a problem - this technique only works if the Solr document corresponding to an Islandora object already exists.
-Indexing Solr via GSearch after object ingestion or updaet takes a few seconds, so we we need to wait until GSearch has finished before we can add or update fields in a Solr document using Solr's `/update` HTTP endpoint.
-To work around this problem, we fire the HTTP request to `/update` in a background process that waits a specific amount of time (say 10 seconds) after object ingest or update.
+Indexing Solr via GSearch after object ingestion or update takes a few seconds, so we we need to wait until GSearch has finished before we can add or update fields in a Solr document using Solr's `/update` HTTP endpoint.
+To work around this problem, we fire the HTTP request to `/update` in a background process that waits a specific amount of time (say 10 seconds), invisibly to the end user, after object/datastream ingest or update.

 ## Requirements